ssjshields/archetype-counter/.github/README.md

 > DO NOT COMPLETELY REMOVE RECEIVED EGG / FOSSIL DIALOG USING CUSTOM STRINGS

 ### Can I convert data from other counters?
-> Yes, you can manually amend the profiles found at `Files\Counter Config Files`, these files utilize official dex numbers
+> Yes, right-click empty slot to manually set monster via dex number, middle-click (scroll wheel) to manually set count

 ### How can I report a bug?
 > Open the debug submenu in the Counter menu after the reoccurring issue